Table of Contents

 7. Rat trap bond technique is relatively durable and maintenance cost is also lower.

-1. The construction requires skilled labour otherwise wastage of mortar may occur.
+1. The construction requires skilled labor otherwise wastage of mortar may occur.

 3. If plastering is not done, proper and frequent cleaning becomes necessary to preserve its aesthetic appearance.